Query Your Infrastructure

 Run a single query from the command line

-To run a single query without opening a shell, use cnspec run:
+To run one query without opening a shell, use cnspec run with the -c flag:

 cnspec run TARGET -c QUERY